 If you are planning a wedding on a budget, read this compilation of the 23 BEST budget wedding ideas that will help you save you big bucks and still get your dream wedding.

-My husband and I were married in October of 2010 in Chicago, at a time when wedding costs in The Windy City had ballooned to over $53,000 (that’s including the cost of rings and honeymoon).
+My husband and I were married in the fall of 2010 in Chicago, a time when wedding costs in The Windy City had ballooned to over $53,000 (that’s including the cost of rings and honeymoon).

 I knew I was going to have to roll up my sleeves and come up with some great budget wedding ideas to keep our wedding costs low.

 With hard work, determination, and plenty of planning, I was able to save us $30,000 less than the average Chicago wedding final cost!

 Even better, we walked away with great memories and ZERO debt!

 Tips so you can plan a wedding on a budget